Fastest VPNs – Top VPNs Offering The Best Speeds

 ExpressVPN supports a lot of operating systems and has Chrome, Firefox and Safari extensions.
 On the minus side, it only supports 3 simultaneous connections and is a bit pricey.
 So if you have a big family and want to share a VPN with them, it isn’t a very comfortable choice.

 Another giant in the VPN market here.
 This VPN is a well known one, but it is not only that – it is actually really good.
 VPN has more than 5000 servers in 62 countries, so you have a variety of choices where to connect.
 What is more, you can choose your favorite servers and always connect to the same ones.
-The Speedtest showed only 8-15% drop, which also very impressive for a VPN.
+The Speedtest showed only an 8-15% drop, which is also very impressive for a VPN.

 In addition, NordVPN is also very versatile and works from Windows, Mac, iOS and Android devices to routers and Firesticks.
 Talking about privacy – NordVPN is based in Panama where there are no data retention laws.
-Also, NordVPN has a strict zero logs policy for your security and privacy.
+Also, NordVPN has a strict zero-logs policy for your security and privacy.
 And last but not least – they have a SmartPlay feature that you can use to access over 150 streaming services.

 This VPN is not a very well known one, but it sure does shine in quality.
 It has over 60 locations in 28 countries, every server supporting pretty good speeds.
 The conducted test at Speedtest showed about 12-15% drop which isn’t bad at all.

-GooseVPN supports Android, iOS, Mac, and Windows.
+GooseVPN supports Android, iOS, Mac and Windows.
 It also has a Chrome extension.
 It supports some streaming services like Netflix.
 The downside of this VPN is that it is based in the Netherlands, which is in the 5-eye jurisdiction.

 The speed of this VPN surely meets its name, it is speedy indeed.
 It has a Channel Bonding feature which supposedly makes your connection faster.
 This VPN also has over 1000 servers in more than 30 countries so you have a variety of choices where to connect.
 The Speedtest showed that the drop was approximately 18-20%.
 It also supports streaming of the most popular streaming sites like Netflix.

-Speedify supports iOS, Mac, Windows, and Android.
+Speedify supports iOS, Mac, Windows and Android.
 Their client is built around mobile and isn’t very desktop-friendly.
 Speedify claims to have a zero log policy, which is cool but they are based in the US which is in the 5-eye jurisdiction and that doesn’t sound very promising.

-All the VPNs have pros and cons, there isn’t a one “best one”, you just need to choose which features are most important for you and pick one.
+All the VPNs have pros and cons, there isn’t one “best one”, you just need to choose which features are most important for you and pick one.
 But I think we would all agree that the speed that VPNs provide is one of the most important features for our comfort.
 So, if you are interested in fast VPNs, this list is just for you – just pick one and you won’t be disappointed.